LendingClub Corporation (LC): History, Ownership, Mission, How It Works & Makes Money

 LendingClub Corporation's Current Status

-LendingClub Corporation is a publicly traded company, listed on the New York Stock Exchange (NYSE) under the ticker symbol LC.
-This means that its shares are available for purchase by the general public, and the company is subject to regulatory oversight and reporting requirements.
+LendingClub Corporation is a publicly traded financial services company, listed on the NYSE under the ticker symbol LC.
+It is not a private entity; its shares are available to the general public, but the day-to-day governance and long-term strategy are largely steered by its major institutional shareholders.

 LendingClub Corporation's Ownership Breakdown